G0dKing/darkwraith/README.md

 </ul>
 #### Linux/Windows/MacOS
 <p>1.
 Open a new terminal window and enter the following commands:</p>
 ```
 git clone https://github.com/G0dKing/darkwraith.git
 cd darkwraith
 cd client && npm i && npm run build
 cd .. && npm i && npm run start
 ```
-<p> 2.Navigate to "hhtp://localhost:3001" in your browser to view the application.</p>
+<p>2.
+Navigate to "http://localhost:3001" in any browser to view the application.</p>

 ### USAGE
 <p>1.
 Deploy the Express.js server to the public internet.
 This can be done in one of several ways, including:</p>